machineghost/docs/docs/roadmap.md

+---
+title: Pop!_OS Roadmap
+description: >
+  Focus and features for the first release!
+---
 # Pop\!\_OS Roadmap

 The 17.10 release is scheduled for October 19th, 2017.
 This is the first Pop\!\_OS release and focuses on first use experience, appearance, and default applications.